mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 We've reduced the visible type parameters in the API here from three to one.
-If there were more function parameters, multiple function overloads, or more just type parameters, the simplification of having just
+If there were more function parameters, multiple function overloads, or more just type parameters, the simplification factor would be even greater.

-And the infer type constructor can be handy in more complicated situations too.
+The infer type constructor can be handy in more complicated situations too.
 Here's an example with variable numbers of arguments.
-This example also uses the TypeScript [typeof](https://www.typescriptlang.org/docs/handbook/2/typeof-types.html) operator, which works to give you the type of a term as long as you're in a type context, e.g. between <>.
+This example also uses the TypeScript [typeof](https://www.typescriptlang.org/docs/handbook/2/typeof-types.html) operator, which works to give you the type of a term as long as you're in a type context, e.g. between angle brackets < >.
 We can even index to pick out the type of the first argument of the args array.

 ```ts